MicrosoftDocs/fabric-docs/docs/data-factory/connector-google-cloud-storage-copy-activity.md

 ---
-title: How to configure Google Cloud Storage in copy activity
+title: How to configure Google Cloud Storage in copy activity in Data Factory in Microsoft Fabric
 description: This article explains how to copy data using Google Cloud Storage.
 author: jianleishen
 ms.author: jianleishen